nosyntax-io/nosyntax-foundation/README.md

 ### Versioning

-Our API version is included at the end of the API endpoint.
+REST API version is included at the end of the API endpoint.
 Currently, the latest version is v1.0.

 The constructed URL looks like: